JoannaPicetti/Global-Government-Digital-Economy-New-Social-Contract-/README.md

 Once upon a time, there was a terrible pandemic that paused life around the world as people from different cultures felt suddenly

-taken away from the life they know, that was comfortable.
+taken away from the life they knew, that was comfortable.

-Every day…. people found connection through news from those in the family, friends, and in the headlines they read about how we were all affected similarly
+Every day…. people found connection through news from those in the family and friends, and in the headlines they read about how we were all affected similarly

 and what actions we had to take to be safe.

 Then One day… the strength of that connection with others grew so strong that it overpowered the nay-sayers, government officials, and authorities trying to return

-to a time where white men and the ruling class had unquestioned power.
+to a time when white men and the ruling class had unquestioned power.